modenaxe/MuscleForceDirection/README.md

 * For installing the MFD plugin for use in the OpenSim GUI follow the same procedure to install other plugins:
 	* place the plugin in the `plugins` folder
 	* restart OpenSim
-* For using the MATLAB toolbox, include the **REVISE** MATLAB folder in your path.
+* For using the MATLAB toolbox, include the MATLAB folder in your path.

-# License (REVISE -> I WANT THE MODIFICATIONS TO BE SHARED BACK!)
-Apache 2.0 license making it suitable for any use commercial, government, academic, or personal.

 # How to Acknowledge Us
 Please cite the following publication: